davidlandry93/MIL-STD-1553-Simulator/README.md

 ## How To Use This Simulator

 This simulator uses ethernet communication instead of the actual physical communication that is mentioned in the standars.
 The standard is developed taking harsh and noisy conditions into account.
 The simulator majorly focuses on data layer of the standard.
 Based on this, you can either deploy both the simulators on the same machine and test it over the local loopback or you can deploy separate simulators on separate machines in a single subnet or same network.

 You can run the following commands to run the simulators

-* python BC_Simulator.py
+* python -m Bus_Controler.BC_Simulator
-* python RT_Simulator.py
+* python -m Remote_Terminal.RT_Simulator
 * python Simulator.py

 Or you can uncomment a section of code in Simulator.py that creates threads for Bus Controller Simulator and Remote Terminal Simulator and then run the following command